zemifashion/nguyennhungdaiichi/wp-content/themes/bh-daiichi/readme.txt

 This theme, like WordPress, is licensed under the GPL.
 Use it as your springboard to building a site with ***Elementor***.

-Hello Elementor bundles the following third-party resources:
+Baohiem-Daiichi bundles the following third-party resources:

 Font Awesome icons for theme screenshot
 License: SIL Open Font License, version 1.1.